craftedbygc/taxi/docs/how-to-use.md

 If you want default behaviour, but wish to force certain pages to always be fetched (and never loaded from cache), you can add the `data-taxi-nocache` attribute to the `data-taxi-view` element on that page.

+### enablePrefetch `boolean`
+Default behaviour is to preload links on your website whenever the `mouseenter` or `focus` event is triggered.

+If you want to disable this or want to implement your own preloading strategy, set this to `false`.

 ### reloadJsFilter `bool|function(element: HTMLElement)`
 Please see [Reloading JS]({{ global.url }}/reloading-js/) for more information.